My Hike through the Kleine Scheidegg

 Favorite thing: Between Interlaken and Lauterbrunnen the train frequently followed the course of a river.
 The water in this river and others I saw in Stechelberg, was completely white.
 I found this amazing as I'd never seen white water before but then the term 'white water rafting 'sprang to mind.
 Is this true for all rivers in mountainous areas I wonder or is it peculiar to the Alpine regions?I've been in lots of other mountainous regions in different countries but never saw rivers with pure white water before.
 It looks really nice, if a little odd.

-Meeting New Places and Seeing New Places
+Favorite thing: Meeting New Places and Seeing New Places

 These tips are based on my last 8 weeks of traveling in Europe/Africa: